milanm/DotNet-Developer-Roadmap/README.md

 ### 9. Communication

-In .NET we have three types of communication: Real-time communication, Synchronous, and Asynchronous communication.
-Real-time communication technologies, like SignalR in the .NET ecosystem, enable these functionalities by maintaining a constant connection between server and client.
-Synchronous communication is mainly done by using through HTTP Client, while asynchronous communication is done through different messaging and event-based frameworks and libraries.
-Messaging systems act as a middleman between different parts of your system, allowing them to communicate without being directly connected.
-Event handlers, on the other side, are used for handling events within a single application.
+In .NET we have three types of communication: Real-time communication, Synchronous, and Asynchronous communication. **Real-time communication** technologies, like SignalR in the .NET ecosystem, enable these functionalities by maintaining a constant connection between server and client. **Synchronous communication** is mainly done by using through HTTP Client, while **asynchronous communication** is done through different messaging and event-based frameworks and libraries.
+Messaging systems act as a middleman between different parts of your system, allowing them to communicate without being directly connected. **Event handlers**, on the other side, are used for handling events within a single application.
 They facilitate a publisher-subscriber model where one part of the application can raise an event that other parts can react to.

 **Resources**: